 Pet Emergency?
 Read no further and call us right away!

-Aldine Mail Route Animal Hospital is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
+Aldine Mail Route Animal Hospital is a full service animal hospital and will handle emergency cases as well as less urgent medical, surgical, and dental issues.
 Joseph Ingram is experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Houston veterinarian.

 We have a number of resources for you to learn about how to take better care of your pets.
-Browse around and look at our articles and pet videos.
+Browse around and look at our brochures and posters.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call 281-442-0290 or email us and we'll promptly get back to you.
 Our Houston veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Houston pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.

 At Aldine Mail Route Animal Hospital, we treat your pets like the valued family members they are.